 Staff considered lessons learned from previous calls and evaluation processes.
-Consequently, staff has revised the Project X Tier 1 Comprehensive Transportation Funding Programs (CTFP) guidelines in preparation for a 2023 call.
+Consequently, the recommended Project X Tier 1 Comprehensive Transportation Funding Programs (CTFP) guidelines were revised in preparation for a 2025 call.
 A summary of the modifications is provided below.

-2023 Call Updates
+2025 Call Updates:

-- Updated ECP call application schedule with application submittal deadline for Thursday, April 27, 2023, at 5:00 p.m. - With respect to project applications, updated the requirement that all funding applications will need to be submitted in both hardcopy and electronic formats for this call cycle.
+- Updated ECP call application schedule with application submittal deadline for Thursday, May 8, 2025, at 5:00 p.m. - With respect to project applications, updated the requirement that all funding applications will need to be submitted by electronic materials only for this call cycle.

 All other proposed modifications are considered relatively minor and would not result in significant changes to the CTFP guidelines.
-The proposed funding target for the call is approximately \$3 million in M2 Project X funds.
-Additionally, staff is planning to start recruitment efforts for application review committee members in January.
-For a more detailed summary of all proposed revisions, see Attachment A, which provides a table of proposed changes, as well as Attachment B, which provides a red-lined version of all proposed CTFP guidelines changes.
+The proposed funding target for the call is approximately \$3.5 million in M2 Project X funds.
+For a more detailed summary of all proposed revisions, see Attachment A, which provides a table of proposed changes, as well as Attachment B, which provides a redlined version of all proposed CTFP guidelines changes.